neuropoly/totalspineseg/README.md

    apt-get install git git-annex jq -y
    ```

-1. Get the required datasets into `$TOTALSPINESEG_DATA/bids` (make sure you have access to the specified repositories):
+1. Download the required datasets into `$TOTALSPINESEG_DATA/bids` (make sure you have access to the specified repositories):
    ```bash
    bash "$TOTALSPINESEG"/scripts/download_datasets.sh
    ```